Devaraja-Anu/news-app/README.md

 II.
 NEWS API has limited the max no of API calls per day to 100.
 Further calls will yield an Error

 III.
-Some news links provided by the API will rarely have a 302 error so the cards or card images may not load immediately

-IV.
 Requests from the browser are not allowed on the Developer plan, except from localhost.
     So live sites, (Like this deploy i tried:-https://news-api-app-demo.netlify.app ), WILL NOT WORK